 Well, to our amazement he began to wiggle!
 Excitedly the children gathered around!
 The littlest little stared intently.
 “Fly fly!”
 Then, with one swift horrifying motion, she swiped him off the table and onto the ground. 😱😭 I now have a 5yo crying, a 3yo who thinks it’s hilarious, and the culprit (1yo) wants me to be proud she “shoe him, no” (didn’t also step on him).
 Oy.
 Vey. #Homeschooling #LifeCycle #UnitStudies #InsectLore @insectlore #UpdatesMayFollow”

 “On the bright side”, you ask?
 We got to discuss again the importance of not touching a chrystalis we come across because of how delicate they can be, the kids got an up close glance at what might be going on inside the chrystalis, and we had an opportunity to ponder how our actions affect nature.
-I will definitely call that a homeschooling win!
+This is an extremely productive homeschool day in my opinion!